Menu

 • Increase sample size to reduce the influence of random errors

-• Run pilot tests before full-scale data collection
+• Run pilot tests before full-scale data collection, especially for dissertation help projects

 • Calculate Cronbach's Alpha for survey instruments — target ≥ 0.70